 The countries selection process did not occur randomly in the study.
-Regarding the first part of the analysis, the study faced limited access in finding the data regarding the populistic discourse of all the populist leaders, thus it has been included in the study only the countries which has been part of the Global Populism database prepared for the New Populism, a project with The Guardian.
-The dataset that the current study is using, measures the populist discourse of presidents and prime ministers from 40 countries and 140 populist leaders around the globe and the time frame is between 2000 and 2018.
+Regarding the first part of the analysis, the study faced limited access in finding the data regarding the populist discourse of all the populist leaders, thus it has been included in the study only the countries which have been part of the Global Populism database prepared for the New Populism, a project with The Guardian.
+The database used for the current, measures the populist discourse of presidents and prime ministers from 40 countries and 140 populist leaders around the globe and the time frame is between 2000 and 20182.

-Following the dataset, the study will analyze the populist approach in the countries from Europe, North America, Central Asia and Latin America.
+Following the database, the study will analyze the populist approach in the countries from Europe, North America, Central Asia and Latin America.
 As a matter of fact, crucial differences can be noticed among such countries or regions.
 Anyhow, the outcome seems to be the same, strong populist leaders who share almost the same populist narrative and approach towards citizens of their respective countries.